STEM Camp at Wheelock College

 A STEM Career and College Awareness Experience

-Wheelock College and Massachusetts General Hospital (MGH) are partnering to offer a one-week STEM camp for 20-25 rising 10th grade Boston Public School students.
+Wheelock College and Massachusetts General Hospital (MGH) partner to offer a one-week STEM summer camp each June for rising 10th grade Boston Public School students.

 The fundamental role of the camp is to introduce middle school students to STEM (Science, Technology, Engineering, and Mathematics) concepts through a combination of classroom experiments and field experiences at Boston-area companies that include science as an integral part of their businesses.